hwarang97/C-tutorial/chapter3/note.md

 1. Compataibility with old code
 2. 64bit architecture also provide 32bit operations

 I think memory size is not related with promotion.
 When type is promoted, register bit is filled with zero or one whether assembly command.
-It does not affect to memeroy.
+It does not affect to memeory.